Omar-p/learning-notes/aws/aws.md

 - STATEFUL
   - detect response traffic automatically.
   - u don't need to allow ephemeral ports.
-- Allowed (IN or OUT) request = allowed respone.
+- Allowed (IN or OUT) request = allowed response.
 - LIMITATION:
   - <b>NO EXPLICIT DENY</b> ..
 Only ALLOW or implicit DENY.
     - cannot block specific bad actors.
       - so if u need to deny a specific ip in allowed range u need to use NACLs in conjunction with SGs.
     - Supports IP/CIDR ... and logical resources.
-SG is L7 so it can reference logical resources and even itself within rule.
+SG is L7, so it can reference logical resources and even itself within rule.
 - including other security groups AND ITESELF.
   - not attached to instances or subnet.
-  - Attached to ENI's[Elastic netowrk interface] not instacnes (even if UI shows it this way).
+  - Attached to ENI's[Elastic network interface] not instances (even if UI shows it this way).
 - (SG) Logical Reference:
   - we have WEB[instances] and APP[instances].
   - we allow all inbound traffic in SG of WEB.